sarehsoltani/ECG-Arrhythmia-Classifier/README.md

 -  **Save the Trained Model**:
    - The final trained model, after optimization and evaluation, is saved in the `/models` directory for future use and deployment.

+### 4. Holdout Set Evaluation:
+   Evaluate the model's performance on the holdout set by running the `ECG_Heartbeat_Classification/holdset.ipynb` notebook.
+This will load the best model, preprocess the holdout set, and evaluate the model’s metrics.